 I also have experience of using counselling to address difficulties in my own life.
 I have gained so much from this!
 Taking time to reflect on my issues helped me to change stuck places in myself and in my life.
 My positive experience of counselling also inspired me to become a counsellor.
 I love to assist others to find better ways of coping in life, just as it was possible for me.
 As a highly sensitive person, I am also keen to support HSPs on their journey to manage better the challenges of this trait and to create the life they desire.

 In 2016, I have taken a long sabbatical in Hungary to be able to focus on recharging, my personal growth and to reflect on my life and the ‘bigger picture’.
-Consequently, I have decided to move back to my lovely hometown (Jászberény in Hungary) in 2018 and start working with clients online via Skype and Zoom.
-I am hoping that this way I will have a better work/life balance and will be able to focus more on what I would like to do – supporting highly sensitive people and raising awareness about high sensitivity in both the UK and in Hungary.
+Consequently, I have decided to move back to Hungary in 2018 and start working with UK clients exclusively via Skype or Zoom.
+I am hoping that this way I will have a better work/life balance and will be able to focus more on what I would like to do – supporting highly sensitive people and raising awareness about high sensitivity both in the UK and in Hungary.
+Clients need to be aware however that their online sessions will be legally taking place in Hungary and will be under Hungarian jurisdiction.